|

 has been handed down over several hundred years to the current imam of the Shadhuli, Shaykh Muhammad al-Jamal, or Sidi.

-As Qutb (perfect master), and as the leader of this path for over 40 years, Sidi currently lives in Jerusalem.
-He
+As Qutb (perfect master), and as the leader of this path for over 40 years, Sidi lived in Jerusalem.
+He traveled

-travels throughout the world giving his teachings to those who are thirsty for the truth and helping them to heal their bodies,
+throughout the world giving his teachings to those who are thirsty for the truth and helping them to heal their bodies, hearts,

-hearts, and spirits.
-Since 1994, he has visited the U.S. during the summer, when he gathers the beloveds and those seeking
+and spirits.
+Since 1994, he visited the U.S. during the summer, when he gathers the beloveds and those seeking greater

-greater love and truth to Sufi School in California, Maryland, Austin, and other areas of the nation.
+love and truth to Sufi School in California, Pennsylvania, Austin, and other areas of the nation.

-devoted his life to the spiritual well-being of all people, regardless of race, gender or religion, and to the deepening of
+his life to the spiritual well-being of all people, regardless of race, gender or religion, and to the deepening of our level

-our level of unity with God.
-Sidi’s life was dedicated to world service from the time of his youth, when his grandfather
+of unity with God.
+Sidi’s life was dedicated to world service from the time of his youth, when his grandfather instructed

-instructed him not only in the esoteric aspects of Sufism, but in the healing arts and uses of plants as medicine.
-Sidi
+him not only in the esoteric aspects of Sufism, but in the healing arts and uses of plants as medicine.
+Sidi was a master

-is a master herbalist and is frequently consulted for medicinal/herbal healing, as well as special prayers and healings designed
+herbalist and was frequently consulted for medicinal/herbal healing, as well as special prayers and healings designed to heal

-to heal specific aspects of physical, emotional and spiritual disease.
-In addition, his poetry and writings open the door
+specific aspects of physical, emotional and spiritual disease.
+In addition, his poetry and writings open the door to the One

-earthly existence.
-In contrast the Shadhuli path is counted among those of the “sober” Sufis, who are inwardly
+In contrast the Shadhuli path is counted among those of the “sober” Sufis, who are inwardly turned toward God

-ecstatic and outwardly grounded in deep service to the world.
-Regular spiritual practice and the “lapidary tumbler”
+and outwardly grounded in deep service to the world.
+Regular spiritual practice and the “lapidary tumbler” of

-of community continue to polish and refine us, so that we may personally heal, and give the Love of God wherever we
+community continue to polish and refine us, so that we may personally heal, and give the Love of God wherever we are called.

-are called.
-This becomes not only easier, but a source of joy, and ultimately, ecstasy, as we dissolve more and more, with
+This becomes not only easier, but a source of joy, and ultimately, ecstasy, as we dissolve more and more, with Sidi’s

 |